interledger/coil-wordpress-plugin/readme.txt

 * Enhancement - Updated handling of excerpts for monetized posts in the post archive.
 The default excerpt is now blank unless a custom excerpt has been written.
 * Enhancement - A warning pop up has been added when a user saves their Global Settings and the payment pointer field is empty.
-* Enhancement - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts are for paid viewers only.
+* Enhancement - The padlock icon has been completely removed from split content page / post titles and will only appear when entire pages / posts have monetization enabled and are only visable to Coil members.

 * Tweak - Minimum supported PHP version is now version 7.2.
-* Tweak - The gradient effect on the CTA boxes that block exclusive content for non-paying viewers has been replaced with a solid border instead so that the excerpt above it is now clearly legible.
+* Tweak - The gradient effect on the CTA boxes that block exclusive content for users without an active Coil Membership has been replaced with a solid border instead.
 * Tweak - Updated Coil header on the settings panel.
 * Tweak - Removed the “Configure the plugin” button in the settings panel (simply took users to the Global Settings tab).
 * Tweak - All buttons that point to external links now open in a new tab.